 Apply for a plumbing licence

-Licensed plumbers are issued a VBA licence card.
+Licensed plumbers are issued a VBA plumbing licence ID card.
 If you are a licensed plumber, you must have the card with you whenever you carry out plumbing work.
 You must show the card upon request.

 Ready to apply

 You are ready to apply for a licence in a main class of plumbing if you meet all the following conditions: